 Rockhill Trolley Museum 2020 Season Visitors Requirements & Guidelines:

 - If possible, please use advance on-line reservations to ensure seats are available for the day and time you plan to visit.
-Walk-up seats will be sold only if space is available for the designated trip(s).
+Printed tickets will be issued to on-line purchasers when you arrive; we will know the name under which the reservation was made.
+Walk-up seats will be sold only if space is available.
 Please pay for walk-up seats by credit card, debit card, or exact cash.
 Reservations will be valid only for the specific time on the receipt.
-No physical ticket will be issued that might pass pathogens between a passenger and the trolley conductor; instead, he will know the name under which the reservation was made.
-We will practice social distancing; the trolley will be sold at less than half its capacity.
+To practice social distancing, each trolley will be sold at less than half its capacity.
 The crew will endeavor to seat passengers to ensure adequate separation between unrelated riders.
-For a flat $100 fee, visitors concerned about sharing space with other riders on the same trolley can exercise the alternate option of chartering a trolley for the exclusive use of up to 10 passengers.

-- Riders will be required to wear masks at all times while aboard the cars.
-For your safety, our crewmembers will also be required to wear masks.
+- Riders will be required to wear masks at all times while aboard the trolley, in the Pumpkin Patch or in the decorating pavilion.
+Our crew will also be required to wear masks.
 Outdoors on the museum grounds, visitors may remove their masks (if state guidelines in effect at that time permit) whenever they are clearly more than 6 feet from any unrelated person.
-Please remember that masks are worn as a courtesy to others; your mask protects them, and their mask protects you.
+Please remember that masks are worn as a courtesy to others; your mask protects them and their mask protects you.

 - Although car grab handles and seat handles will be wiped between trips, passengers when inside the trolley can safeguard themselves and those to follow by refraining from touching seats, walls, or windows with their hands.

 - Hand sanitizing stations will be located around the museum area.
 All passengers must sanitize their hands before boarding the trolley or entering the restroom.
 Please wash your hands with

 soap and water before leaving the restroom.